 Many hotels are scrambling to enact safety measures to protect their employees from potentially dangerous and uncomfortable situations.
 Because of the nature of their work, many hotel workers are required to work alone and to work late at night.
 Subsequently these employees are vulnerable to sexual harassment and assault.
 A reported 58% of hospitality workers are victims of some form of sexual harassment or assault.

-Many hotels in cities in California, Florida, Illinois, Nevada, New Jersey and Washington have begun equipping their employees with safety devices such as panic buttons to enhance employee safety.
+Many cities in California, Florida, Illinois, Nevada, New Jersey and Washington have passed hotel panic button laws requiring that hotels equip their employees with safety devices such as panic buttons to enhance employee safety.
 These safety devices are crucial in restoring confidence in the Hotel Industry by ensuring the safety of hotel staff.
 These safety devices/panic buttons allow employees who are placed in potentially dangerous situations to receive assistance within minutes.

 How Do Panic Buttons/Safety Devices Work

 - They dispatch emergency alerts that provide exact locations, allowing responders to reach employees within minutes.